isomerpages/moe-admiraltysec/_parents/MOE Sexuality Education.md

 ##### OVERVIEW OF ADMIRALTY SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2025

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education)for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include:
 * Science